Welcome to SEC Country’s daily Arkansas Razorbacks recruiting notebook. In this edition, we discuss camp dates and New Orleans recruiting.

 Away from campus, Arkansas is expected to have staff members attend camps at Stephen F. Austin (Nacogdoches, Texas), Pittsburg State (Pittsburg, Kan.) and Lindenwood (St. Charles, Mo.) this summer.
 These are not the only camps Arkansas’ staff will attend, with several other locations likely to become apparent soon.

 The Razorbacks are also hopeful to be part of a prospect camp in Louisiana this year.
 Last year, Arkansas was essentially uninvited from a camp at Southeastern Louisiana.
 The Hogs’ previous staff had to change its plans just two weeks ahead of time.
 This was apparently as a result of a move made by LSU to keep out-of-state schools from taking part in Louisiana camps.

 De’Jon Harris: Arkansas sells itself to NOLA recruits

 With Foucha and Parker coming in, the Razorbacks will have six players on the roster next season from the New Orleans area.
-With a continued influx of players from his home city to Fayetteville, Harris is noticing it’s becoming increasingly easier to sell Arkansas to New Orleans recruits.
+With a continued influx of players from his home city to Fayetteville, Harris is noticing it is becoming increasingly easier to sell Arkansas to New Orleans recruits.

 “Us kids from New Orleans don’t see stuff like this once we get to Arkansas,” Harris said.
 “We win by impression with guys from down there once they see everything.
 Plus, now we have the New Orleans connection that’s just making things even easier.”

-Harris’ success at with the Razorbacks is helping as well.
+Harris’ success with the Razorbacks is helping as well.
 He was second in the SEC with 9.58 tackles per game last season.
-Recruits from New Orleans have regularly mentioned seeing players they know — like Harris — succeed at Arkansas helped increase their interest in the Hogs.
+Recruits from New Orleans have regularly mentioned seeing players they know — such as Harris — succeed at Arkansas helped increase their interest in the Hogs.

 Miss a previous edition?
 Find every SEC Country daily Arkansas Razorbacks recruiting notebook right here.